-Ultimately, we need the full disclosure of the documents that the motion calls for, and we must have an investigation into the decisions and evidence that led to this debacle.
+Ultimately, we need the full disclosure of the documents that the motion calls for, and we must have an investigation of the decisions and evidence that led to this debacle.
 We must learn from this episode and ensure that it is never, ever repeated, especially if we get to a position in which exams could be cancelled because of further lockdowns.
-It is time that the Secretary of State commissioned an independent investigation into the handling of GCSE, A-level and BTEC results.
+It is time that the Secretary of State commissioned an independent investigation of the handling of GCSE, A-level and BTEC results.

 I approach this debate as not only a Member of this House but a teacher who taught students who were directly affected by this year’s exams issues.
 Covid-19 has presented us with an exceptional set of circumstances and meant that tough decisions have needed to be made.
-In the end, Ofqual’s decision to use centre-assessed grades was the correct one and the Government were right to back it.
+In the end, Ofqual’s decision to use centre-assessed grades was the correct one, and the Government were right to back it.